nkinnan/Waveshare-ESP32-S3-Knob-Touch-LCD-1.8_and_Guition-K5-Knob-Series-JC3636K518/README.md

 # ESPHome config for: Waveshare ESP32 S3 Knob Touch LCD 1.8 / Guition K5 Knob Series JC3636K518
 Fully functional with all peripherals (goal) ESPHome config that works for both the Waveshare ESP32 S3 Knob Touch LCD 1.8 and its clone the Guition K5 Knob Series JC3636K518.

 Note that there are several similar products out there, this is the one with the rotary knob surrounding the screen, an optional internal battery, and a fully enclosed back (no exposed PCB).
-If you have one of the other versions, they may use similar or the same hardware so some of this may still be useful to you, but I wanted the rotary knob so that's what I've focused on.
+If you have one of the other versions, they may use similar or the same hardware in some places, so some of this may still be useful to you, but I wanted the rotary knob so that's what I've focused on.

 I wouldn't be surprised if Waveshare and Guition are buying the screens and the housing from the same supplier made on the same production line.
 There are some very small differences in the PCB between the two of them, enough to know it was re-laid-out or at least that the pcb files were modified between the two.
 Some resistors are rotated or missing, some components have a different footprint/package, etc.  They are largely identical though, right down to the spot for the battery and the daughter PCB underneath the main PCB, even connected the same way.